-Often called raised bed gardening, it is a method that includes no-dig, no-till, lasagna, straw bale, and square foot gardening.
+There are umpteen-thousand ways of raised bed gardening; it is a method that includes no-dig, no-till, lasagna, straw bale, layered and square foot gardening.

 A raised vegetable garden bed can be as high as a kite, as low as your toe and as many layers as you want to stack on.